Email Marketing Metrics Overview

 While basic metrics are visible in your email dashboards, more complex analysis can be performed using Brew’s AI analytics features:

-For comprehensive guidance on using these features, see our Analytics documentation.
+For comprehensive guidance on using these features, see our Ask AI documentation.